A few well selected cushions can add colour and style to any space. We’ve put together a quick guide for choosing the perfect cushions for your home.

 Bold prints and patterns really dominate and transform the style of a room.
 Be careful not to add patterns or colours into an already colourful room as the result may be overwhelming.

 If you have a large bright area then darker scatter cushion styles will recede the room and make it feel cosier.
 Match these to your curtains to make the room appear smaller and more intimate.
 Dark red, maroon, plum or navy colours are a good choice here.

 6. Change your cushions with the seasons

-One of the cheapest and easiest ways to change the style of your room is to match your cushions with the seasons.
+Every new season presents opportunities to freshen up your space in different ways.
+One of the easiest ways to change the look of your room is to match your cushion styling with the seasons.
 Spring and Summer call for bright colours such as yellow, orange and bright green.
-Florals are also an excellent selection for these seasons and there are so many varieties to choose from.
-Autumn and Winter call for darker, Earthier tones and more sombre colours such as maroon, navy and dark green can work really well in partnership with what’s happening outside.
+Florals and botanicals are an excellent choice for these seasons as you can capture the colours and vividness of this time of year.

 This room features our Ohana Collection

 This is one of the best tips because you don’t want to find yourself trying so hard to follow all the “rules” that you let your own personal style slip on by.
 At Simply Cushions we don’t think you should ever be afraid to think outside of the box!
 Play around with colourful throw pillows, textures, and all the fabrics you want.

 You can even experiment with neutral colours, a floral print, or geometric patterns.
 You will find almost anything works as long as you can find the right balance and the right complementary colours and designs to work together.
 Your personal living space is the perfect place to experiment and explore your own unique style.

 Decorating with throw pillows can be easy as long as you know what kind of style you are trying to achieve.
 We touched on a few different styles above, but thought we would summarize them below to give you a better picture of each and what you need to consider if you want to achieve that particular style.